HiLab-git/SSL4MIS/README.md

 * In the next two or three months, we will provide more algorithms' implementations, examples, and pre-trained models.

 ## Questions and Suggestions
-* If you have any questions or suggestions about this project, please contact me through email: `luoxd1996@gmail.com`.
+* If you have any questions or suggestions about this project, please contact me through email: `luoxd1996@gmail.com` or QQ Group (Chinese):`906808850`.